RomainTHD-UniStuff/TDA602_Language_Based_Security/Lab4-AndroidSecurity/README.md

 Android, and should be then restricted.

-It could be argued that the list of all applications could also be set to private at the Android API level, and the ability to execute system commands like `ls` or `cat` through `Runtime.getRuntime().exec` completely removed.
+It could be argued that the list of all applications could also be set to private at the Android API level, although it would definitely break some legitimate use case since this isn't a niche feature.
+The ability to execute system commands like `ls` or `cat` through `Runtime.getRuntime().exec` should however be completely removed, as it is a pretty big possible vulnerability vector.

 ## 3.2 - Against data leak: part 2